adaltas/node-nikita/packages/engine/src/actions/fs/mkdir.coffee.md

         'exclude':
           instanceof: 'RegExp'
           description: """
           Exclude directories matching a regular expression.
-For exemple, the expression `/\${/` on './var/cache/${user}' exclude the directories containing a variables and only apply to `./var/cache/`.
+For example, the expression `/\${/` on './var/cache/${user}' exclude the directories containing a variables and only apply to `./var/cache/`.
           """